espocrm/documentation/docs/administration/commands.md

 !!! note

-    As of v7.0 you can run `bin/command` instead of `php command.php`.
+    You can `php command.php` instead of `bin/command`.
+May be reasonable if there's no execute permission for *bin/command*.

 ## List of available commands

 ```
-php command.php
+bin/command
 ```

 ## Clear cache